An Objective Improvement Approach to Solving Discounted Payoff Games

-\begin{obs} If, for a solution $\val$ of $H$, $f_\sigma(\val) = 0$ holds, then, for every vertex $v \in V$, the inequation $I_{(v,\sigma(v))}$ for the edge $(v,\sigma(v))$ is sharp, and $\val$ therefore defines strategies for both players -- those defined by $\sigma$, for example. \end{obs}
+\begin{obs} If, for a solution $\val$ of $H$, $f_\sigma(\val) = 0$ holds, then, for every vertex $v \in V$, the inequation $I_{(v,\sigma(v))}$ for the edge $(v,\sigma(v))$ is sharp and $\val$ therefore defines strategies for both players -- those defined by $\sigma$, for example. \end{obs}

 Instead of checking whether $\val$ defines the strategies of both players, we can use, alternatively, $f_\sigma(\val) = 0$ as a termination condition, as shown at Line 6 in Algorithm~\ref{alg:oi_alg}, since in this case $\sigma$ must define co-optimal strategies.

 \begin{thm} If $\sigma$ describes co-optimal strategies, then $f_\sigma(\val) = 0$ holds at Line 6 of Algorithm~\ref{alg:oi_alg}.
-If $\val$ (from Line 5 of Algorithm~\ref{alg:oi_alg}) defines joint strategies $\sigma'$ for both players, then $\sigma$ is co-optimal and $\val$ is the valuation of $\mathcal G$. \end{thm}
+If $\val$ (from Line 5 of Algorithm~\ref{alg:oi_alg}) defines joint strategies $\sigma'$ for both players, then $\sigma'$ is co-optimal and $\val$ is the valuation of $\mathcal G$. \end{thm}

-\begin{proof} The valuation $\val=\val(\mathcal G)$ of the game is the unique solution of $H$ for which, for all vertices $v$, the inequation to (at least) one of the outgoing edges of $v$ is sharp, and the edges for which they are sharp describe co-optimal strategies.
-The valuation of the game is thus the only valuation that \emph{defines} strategies for both players, which shows the second claim.
+\begin{proof} The valuation $\val=\val_{\mathcal G}$ of the game is the unique solution of $H$ for which, for all vertices $v$, the inequation to (at least) one of the outgoing edges of $v$ is sharp.
+This case implies that the edges for which they are sharp describe co-optimal strategies.
+This solution of $H$ is thus the only one that \emph{defines} strategies for both players, which shows the second claim.
 The uniqueness of the solution is a consequence of the sharpness: while inequalities define the solution region, equations select exactly one.